bcc-code/bcc-design/docs/design-library/tokens.md

 If your whole app should use the alternative colors, set the `data-context` attribute on the `html` or `body` elements.

 ## Available tokens
+In Storybook you can view the available [typography classes](https://design-library.developer.bcc.no/?path=/docs/tokens-typography--docs) and [color tokens](https://design-library.developer.bcc.no/?path=/docs/tokens-color--docs).

-There is currently no visual overview of all the tokens, but you can take a look at the source code of the components package to view both the [Tailwind utilities](https://github.com/bcc-code/bcc-design/tree/main/design-library/src/tokens/tailwind) and [CSS variables](https://github.com/bcc-code/bcc-design/tree/main/design-library/src/tokens/variables).
+To view all available CSS variables and tokens, view the source of the [Tailwind utilities](https://github.com/bcc-code/bcc-design/tree/main/design-library/src/tokens/tailwind) and [CSS variables](https://github.com/bcc-code/bcc-design/tree/main/design-library/src/tokens/variables).